 “An anti-pattern is just like a pattern, except that instead of a solution it gives something that looks superficially like a solution but isn’t one.” ~ Andrew Koenig

 Scrum as an approach is already designed to deal with the unpredictable, without having to force exceptions.
-Whenever a team creates an exception, such as a special Sprint to solve a challenge, it creates an Anti-Pattern, which often results in a whole set of additional problems.
+Whenever a team creates an exception, such as a special Sprint to solve a challenge, it creates an Anti-Pattern, which often results in additional problems.